 Amy and I went to see an XFL game last week (Week 4).
 The San Francisco Demons (2-2) took on, and subsequently got spanked 16-9 by the Western Division leading Las Vegas Outlaws (3-1).
-Click here to see our pictures.
-As a football fan from way back, I’ve been following the league since its inception and have embraced the idea of extending the football season past January with open, track-ridden arms.
+As an NFL football fan from way back, I’ve been following the league since its inception and have embraced the idea of extending the football season past January with open, track-ridden arms.
 Aside from hockey or roller-derby, no other sport is as addictive nor warrants wasting an entire Sunday afternoon.

 I was somewhat surprised to learn that Vince McMahon, president of the World Wrestling Federation (WWF), didn’t learn from either the USFL and WLAF.
 (Specifically, that most people don’t need, or want, a new American football league.)
 Regardless, using his impressive WWF fortune and extensive media connections, Vince created an entirely new football league for “real” football fans.
 Ironic, since he’s best known for his “unreal” (i.e. fake) wrestling.

 Creating the infrastructure for a new league and marketing it to the masses was the easy part.
 After all, this IS the third time somebody has thought a new football league was a good idea, so he’s not exactly breaking new ground.
 Finding players who are good proved to be the tough part.
 And it shows.
 As a result, the league is populated by castoffs and/or not-good-enoughs.
 Guys who couldn’t make the pro cut, or are too old to play in the NFL.
 Or both.
 (Hurtful taunts include “You can’t defend, that’s why the Colts cut you!”)